JerryShao3234/SortingVisualizer/README.md

 # SortingVisualizer

 This is part of an open source project aimed at demonstrating different sorting algorithms to younger audiences.
-However, even as a university student studying computer engineering, sorting algorithms still remain a core part of understanding algorithm design.
+However, even as a university student studying computer engineering, sorting algorithms and their runtimes still remain a core part of the curriculum.
 Thus, I have decided to contribute my own additions to this effort.
 The original project and its author can be found at https://github.com/Dadadah/sorting-visualization.
 In my copy, I made several changes to the GUI, increased functionality for the UX/ main thread interaction, added or reimplemented additional sorting algorithms, plus some other code structure and quality changes.